FakeBuild/Xake/docs/overview.md

 1. define the rule for "build" target
 1. define the rule to create "hw.exe" artifact

-### So what?
+## So what?
 Pretty much the same result could be obtained in traditional build system without ever mentioning declarative approach.
 However `xake` will not only create the requested binaries but would also remember the rules it followed and any dependencies observed.

+### Dependencies tracking
-This information allows `xake` to avoid redundant actions during current and subsequent runs.
+The information recorded during the build allows `xake` to avoid redundant actions during current and subsequent runs.
 Particularly in this example it will record:

 * "build" depends on "hw.exe"